 At the law office of Jacobs Berger, our attorneys have extensive experience handling family law and divorce issues of all kinds for clients in towns across New Jersey and Morris County, including Madison, Randolph, Denville, Hanover, Florham Park, Morris Township, and Morristown.

 Whether you are an unmarried individual ending a marital-style relationship, considering a divorce, or currently going through a divorce, the unique approach of our law firm can help you to resolve many of the legal, financial and familial issues you may face during such times in a constructive, negotiation-focused manner.
 We believe this kind of approach will leave you and your family in a much healthier place financially and emotionally than a more litigation-focused approach would.
 That being said, if negotiation is not yielding the kind of results you need and deserve, we are always prepared to aggressively defend your rights and interests in a court of law, and ensure that any settlements you reach are fair to you, and properly account for you and your family’s unique needs and concerns.

-To speak with our legal team today in a comprehensive and confidential case assessment regarding a palimony or cohabitation agreement, a potential constructive trust matter, a divorce or any other kind of family law concern, please contact us online, or through our Morristown, NJ office at (973) 710-4366.
+To speak with our legal team today in a strategic planning session regarding a palimony or cohabitation agreement, a potential constructive trust matter, a divorce or any other kind of family law concern, please contact us online, or through our Morristown, NJ office at (973) 710-4366.